pnp/pnpjs/docs/graph/calendars.md

 import '@pnp/graph/calendars';
 import '@pnp/graph/users';

-// You can do one of
-const events = await graph.users.getById('99dc1039-eb80-43b1-a09e-250d50a80b26').calendar.events();
+// You can get the default calendar events const events = await graph.users.getById('99dc1039-eb80-43b1-a09e-250d50a80b26').calendar.events();
-// or
-const events = await graph.users.getById('99dc1039-eb80-43b1-a09e-250d50a80b26').events();
+// or get all events for the user const events = await graph.users.getById('99dc1039-eb80-43b1-a09e-250d50a80b26').events();
 ```